-Separate reading glasses – always a good idea
+Separate reading glasses

 For reading a good book, studying for exams or working on a detailed document on your desk, there is no substitute for a pair of dedicated reading glasses.
 They will provide clear, comfortable near vision, regardless of head position or how the glasses are sitting on your face.
 They will also minimise eye strain.
 It’s good to know that even if you wear multifocals for day-to-day activities, a separate pair of reading glasses is a very good idea.